Divorce Day – how to cope during divorce

-Christmas is widely recognised as a time for coming together, so it may come as a surprise to many that the festive period is so closely linked to relationship breakdown.
-There are a number of theories as to why so many couples begin their divorce proceedings in early January.
+It may come as a surprise that Christmas is so closely linked to divorce, but there are several theories on why so many couples start divorce proceedings in early January.

 At the beginning of the New Year, we all tend to take stock and evaluate.
-We assess what we're happy with and what we're not happy with, and think of ways in which we can make a change for the better.
-For some, this will lead to a decision to leave an unhappy marriage and start afresh.
+We assess what we're happy with and what we're not happy with, and we think about how to change things for the better.
+For some, this could be a decision to leave an unhappy marriage and start afresh.

-Whatever has led to this point, divorce can be incredibly stressful for everyone involved, often turning whole worlds upside down.
-As well as the emotional turmoil, there are a lot of logistical matters that need to be dealt with, such as the legalities of the divorce as well as financial matters, living arrangements and possibly child custody arrangements too.
+Whatever has led to this point, divorce can be very stressful for everyone involved, often turning worlds upside down.
+As well as the emotional turmoil, there are a lot of logistical matters that need to be dealt with, such as the legalities of the divorce as well as financial matters, living arrangements and child custody arrangements.

 While it may be easier said than done, if you find yourself in this situation it's important to remember to look after yourself, both physically and emotionally.
 Try to leave the negativity behind as you start your new life and instead look to what the future holds.

 By taking control of the situation, you can begin to map out your own path.
-Consider taking up a new hobby or simply get out and spend time with old friends to take your mind off things.
+Coronavirus has reshaped the way we live, but there are still proactive steps you can take.
+Consider taking up a new hobby, or simply get outside to meet with friends and family in line with your local restrictions, to take your mind off things.
 If you're suffering emotionally, make sure that you allow yourself time to grieve and time to come to terms with your emotions.
 But also don't be afraid to seek help from a qualified professional if you're concerned about your mental wellbeing.

 Having supportive friends and family around you at this time will also be incredibly valuable.
+Pick up the phone, make use of video calls and get outside to meet people face to face when you can.
 Make sure that you have a strong support network around you who can provide you with a listening ear when you need it and who can also offer objective advice and guidance.